Semidefinite representation for convex hulls of real algebraic curves: Main theorem

-1.\ Assume that the nonsingular affine curve $C$ is irreducible.
-When $C$ is rational, the assertions of Theorem \ref{main} and Corollary \ref{mainstab} are true regardless whether $K$ is compact or not.
+1.\ When $C$ is rational, the assertions of Theorem \ref{main} and Corollary \ref{mainstab} are true regardless whether $K$ is compact or not.
 More precisely, assume that $C$ is a nonsingular rational affine curve, and let $K\subset C(\R)$ be any closed \sa\ subset.
 Then the saturated preordering $\scrP(K)$ of $K$ in $\R[C]$ is finitely generated, and is stable.
 This is well-known, and essentially elementary.

 2.\ When $C$ has genus one and $C(\R)$ is compact, \ref{main} and \ref{mainstab} were proved for $K=C(\R)$ in \cite{sch:conv}.
 In all other cases of positive genus, these results are new.